Cases No 01 2026

 Reply

-When the collector opens a conversation, a suggested response is already drafted using the contract that conversation belongs to.
-The draft knows the instalment numbers because we pull them at draft time.
+When a collector opens a conversation, a suggested response is drafted from the relevant contract context.
+Instalment numbers and payment details are pulled at draft time.

 3. iii